Couch: Against MSU, Jalen Hayes proves himself but misses opportunity

 “If he played 40 (minutes) he probably would have had 36 points.
 It was pretty evident they couldn’t guard him, and our offense runs through him,” Kampe said after his team’s 77-65 loss to the Spartans at Breslin Center.
 “His first foul is 94 feet from the basket.
 His third, fourth and fifth foul are just ridiculous.

 “We need him on the floor.
-Hopefully it’s a learning thing for him.
+Hopefully, it’s a learning thing for him.
 You come home.
 You want to play well here, I’m sure he does.
 It’s his hometown.
 I’m sure he wants to prove a lot of things.
 It’s hard to prove them sitting next to me if you let your emotion get into you like that.
 And I’ve never seen him (do that).

-“I think it’s the single most important factor in the outcome of the game, is he played 12 minutes.”
+“I think it’s the single most important factor in the outcome of the game is he played 12 minutes.”

 We’ll never know if that’s truly the case.
 You can’t complain if you don’t give yourself a chance.
 Hayes did make 3 of 4 shots, scoring from on the block and beyond arc and going 4-for-4 from the free-throw line.